Dublin edge Kerry to reclaim All-Ireland title

 Kerry levelled again when Sean O'Shea stroked over a free from close range after David Clifford won a free off Michael Fitzsimons having shot wide.

-But it was Dublin who finished strongly, with Mannion capping an excellent individual performance to edge his side back ahead before Dean Rock knocked over a free in the dying seconds to confirm Dublin's return to the summit and spark jubilant scenes among those in blue at Croke Park.
+But it was Dublin who finished strongly, with Mannion capping an excellent individual performance to edge his side back ahead after Dean Rock's effort had been beaten away by Shane Ryan before Basquel picked up the pieces and fed the onrushing Mannion.

+Kerry's fate was sealed when David Clifford's difficult afternoon was capped by him passing up an opportunity to level before Dean Rock knocked over a free in the dying seconds to confirm Dublin's return to the summit and spark jubilant scenes among those in blue at Croke Park.